-Jinyan Zeng, a Chinese filmmaker, blogger, activist, and scholar, has been named the 2017 Oak Human Rights Fellow at Colby.
-This is the first time in its nearly 20-year history that the Oak Institute for Human Rights has selected someone from the People’s Republic of China.
+Jinyan Zeng, a Chinese filmmaker, blogger, activist, and scholar, served as the 2017 Oak Human Rights Fellow at Colby.
+This was the first time in its nearly 20-year history that the Oak Institute for Human Rights selected someone from the People’s Republic of China.

-The Oak Institute, he said, will use this opportunity to highlight the powerful role of documentary film in advancing the cause of human rights.
+The Oak Institute, used Zeng’s time of campus as an opportunity to highlight the powerful role of documentary film in advancing the cause of human rights.

 Zeng has spent more than a decade and a half fighting for people with HIV-AIDS, women facing discrimination, factory workers suffering exploitation, a natural environment threatened by pollution, and political dissidents experiencing repression.
 This work sometimes upsets the Chinese party-state, which at different times has detained and surveilled her.